 Long Beach’s vinyl community is thriving.
 We have a vinyl listening club.
 We have vinyl-centric events.
-And, thanks to Lauren Snook’s pop-up, Collectng Dust, we have a vinyl swap at Alex’s Bar come Saturday, Nov.
-29, from 1PM to 6PM.
-(Yes, that is the very weekend of the famed Shop Small Business Saturday.)
-Held at the iconic red-and-black venue at 2913 E. Anaheim St. (and its parking lot), the swap is shaping up to be one of those distinctly Long Beach afternoons—equal parts music, makers, tacos, and community energy.
+And, thanks to Lauren Snook’s pop-up, Collectng Dust—yes, without the “i”—we have a vinyl swap at Alex’s Bar that returns on Saturday, May 16, from 1PM to 6PM.

 Wait—what can we expect from this record swap in Long Beach?

-The event will feature over 20 local vendors, live vinyl DJs spinning sets all afternoon, tacos from Bocaditos, and on-site ultrasonic record cleaning by Vinyl Laundry.
+The event will feature over 20 local vendors, live vinyl DJs spinning sets all afternoon, pizza from Pizza Fik, and on-site ultrasonic record cleaning by Vinyl Laundry.
+Particularly cool?
+Record Box will be hosting famed artist and photographer Hugh Brown, whose work spans well over half a century.
+His work includes hundreds of album art tied to everyone from The Clash to Talking Heads.

 It’s free, 21+, and built to keep Long Beach’s vinyl scene accessible, vibrant, and thriving.
 For Lauren, taking over the curation of the Alex’s Bar swap was about sustaining more than just an event—it was about protecting a culture.